 Would you like to work remotely from Bermuda?
 With pink-sand beaches, underground caves, maritime history, and a blend of cultures, Bermuda is a fascinating destination.

 Bermuda launched their digital nomad visa in 2020 to much publicity.
-After all, who isn’t looking to lay low on a beautiful island during the Coronavirus pandemic?
+After all, who isn’t looking to lay low on a beautiful island?

 Who can Apply for Bermuda’s Digital Nomad Visa?